Published with permission from the Federation Internationale de l' Automobile.

 11.1.2 The brake system must be designed in order that the force exerted on the brake pads within each circuit are the same at all times.

-11.1.3 Any powered device which is capable of altering the configuration or affecting the performance of any part of the brake system is forbidden.
+11.1.3 Any powered device, other than the system referred to in Article 11.7, which is capable of altering the configuration or affecting the performance of any part of the brake system is forbidden.

-11.1.4 Any change to, or modulation of, the brake system whilst the car is moving must be made by the driver's direct physical input, may not be pre-set and must be under his complete control at all times.
+11.1.4 Any change to, or modulation of, the brake system whilst the car is moving must be made by the driver's direct physical input or by the system referred to in Article 11.7, and may not be pre-set.

 11.2.1 All brake calipers must be made from aluminium materials with a modulus of elasticity no greater than 80Gpa.